Frank-Friemel/ShairportQt/Readme.md

 ## Building

-`ShairportQt` is a `cmake` project.
-You'll need a complete development environment and these packages to build it:
+`ShairportQt` is a `CMake` project.
+You'll need a complete c++ development environment and these packages to build it:

 - `openssl`
 - `spdlog`